Department of Physics

 This program is for students who want additional theoretical background and preparation for graduate school or technical careers in the sciences.

-A Physics minor consists of 19 credits.
-At least 8 credits must be taken at NDSU.
+A Physics minor consists of 19 credits, of which at least eight credits must be completed at NDSU.